kwdChan/pyscratch/docs/reference-manual/index.md

 ---
 # Reference Manual

 This is intended to be a technical specification of the usage of each function in the library.
-If you are new to this library, go to the guideline section for get started.
+If you are new to this library, go to [getting started](../getting-started/).